davidgiven/cpm65/README.md

 Makefile and you'll get bootable disk images for the Commodore 64 (with 1541 drive) and BBC Micro (producing a 200kB SSSD DFS disk).

+Building CP/M-65 is a bit of a performance because it's aggregating lots of other software, all of which need building in turn.
+You'll need: a C and C++ compiler, cc1541 (for creating 1541 disk images), cpmtools (for creating CP/M disk images), libfmt (all the C++ tools use this), ninja-build (for the build system), and FreePascal (because the MADS assembler is written in Pascal).
+Use these Debian packages:

+    cc1541 cpmtools libfmt-dev ninja-build fp-compiler

 ### BBC Micro notes

   - To run, do SHIFT+BREAK.